barrysir/stepmania-parsing-code/README.md

 This is a potentially costly operation you may not want to do. `SimfileLoader::Load` or `SimfileLoader::LoadFromDir` will call TidyUpData by default, but you can turn this off using the `tidyupdata` boolean (at the cost of some parsing accuracy).

 ### Radar value calculation
-Radar values are NOT read by the parser, instead Stepmania recalculates them when TidyUpData is called.
+**Stepmania does not parse radar values**, instead it recalculates them (when TidyUpData is called).
 At the moment there is no way to get the parser to read the radar values, but in the future I might hack in some code to parse them and a flag to enable/disable it.

 ### `NoteData` and `GAMESTATE->GetProcessedTimingData`
-Some functions in `NoteData` access a `TimingData` instance through the `GAMESTATE->GetProcessedTimingData` pointer, the pointer must be set through `GAMESTATE->SetProcessedTimingData` beforehand or you may get some pointer shenanigans.
-(Setting `GAMESTATE->SetProcessedTimingData` before working with `NoteData` is a common pattern throughout the Stepmania codebase.)
+**`GAMESTATE->SetProcessedTimingData` should be called before using a `NoteData` object, or you may get pointer shenanigans**.
+This is because some `Notedata` functions access a `TimingData` instance through the `GAMESTATE->GetProcessedTimingData` pointer.
 I can't see an easy workaround for this, so unfortunately that's how it is for now.

+(It's a common pattern throughout the Stepmania codebase to set `GAMESTATE->SetProcessedTimingData` before working with `NoteData`.)
 ```c++
 void fiddleWithNoteData(Steps *s) {
   NoteData nd = s->GetNoteData();